The Chart for Endeavour Silver Corp. (EXK) Is Flashing Mixed Signals

 Endeavour Silver Corp.
-(NYSE:EXK) went down by -5.88% from its latest closing price compared to the recent 1-year high of $7.76.
-The company’s stock price has collected -3.26% of loss in the last five trading sessions.
+(NYSE:EXK) went up by 0.26% from its latest closing price compared to the recent 1-year high of $7.76.
+The company’s stock price has collected -11.54% of loss in the last five trading sessions.
 Press Release reported on 12/02/21 that Early Warning Report Regarding Guanajuato Silver Company Ltd.

 Is It Worth Investing in Endeavour Silver Corp.
 (NYSE :EXK) Right Now?